Author: Tera Howard, MD, MPH

-Alternatives to laparoscopic sterilization include all forms of contraception, especially male sterilization and long acting reversible contraception (LARC) methods.
+Alternatives to laparoscopic sterilization include all forms of contraception, especially male sterilization and long acting reversible contraception (LARC).
 Vasectomy is safer, more effective, and less expensive than female sterilization.
-LARC methods are at least as effective as female permanent sterilization and in some cases more effective.
+LARC is at least as effective as female permanent sterilization and in some cases more effective.
 An adequately counseled patient should never be denied a sterilization procedure solely based on age or parity.
 Once fully counseled, patients can be offered laparoscopic sterilization separate from a pregnancy (interval sterilization) or concomitantly with a first trimester or a second trimester abortion.
 For interval sterilization, it is important that the patient is on a reliable form of contraception leading up to the procedure or that the procedure is performed during the follicular phase of the menstrual cycle.
-Otherwise, the patient may have a luteal phase pregnancy.
+Otherwise, the patient may be at risk for a a luteal phase pregnancy.

-Laparoscopic sterilization can be achieved by complete occlusion of a segment of the fallopian tube using mechanical devices such as the spring clip, silicone band, silicone lined titanium clips, bipolar electrocoagulation, or by partial or complete tubal excision.
+Laparoscopic sterilization can be achieved by complete occlusion of a segment of the fallopian tube using mechanical devices such as the silicone band or silicone lined titanium clips.
 Mechanical methods should be performed on normal fallopian tubes.
 For silicone band application, the tubes have to be long enough to be drawn into the applicator device.
-Bipolar electrocautery is preferred to monopolar energy because of lower risk of thermal bowel injury.
+Bipolar electrocautery incurs lower risk than monopolar electrocautery, but it also has a higher failure rate.
 A 3 cm section of the isthmic portion must be completely coagulated for optimal efficacy.
 Partial or complete salpingectomies are suitable for patients with peritubal or tubal pathology.
 Observational studies suggest ovarian cancer risk reduction following partial or total salpingectomy in both women with average cancer risks and in those with BRCA 1 and BRCA 2 mutations.
 Salpingectomy also reduces the risk of pelvic inflammatory disease.
 Concerns regarding loss of ovarian function following salpingectomy are unsubstantiated.

 - Stuart GS, Ramesh SS.
 Interval female sterilization.
 Obstet Gynecol.
 2018 Jan;131(1):117-124. doi: 10.1097/AOG.0000000000002376.

-- Abstracts of publications from the Collaborative Review of Sterilization (CREST), available at https://www.cdc.gov/reporductivehealth/contraception/index.htm
+- Abstracts of publications from the Collaborative Review of Sterilization (CREST), available at: https://www.cdc.gov/reproductivehealth/UnintendedPregnancy/PDF/CREST.pdf

 ********** Notice Regarding Use ************